 Have the GP surgeries closed?

-No. GP surgeries remain open but most are operating via telephone triage and only seeing emergency patients.
-If you are struggling to contact a practice due to increased volume of calls it may be appropriate to discuss alternative methods of communication with them such as e-mailing your clinical mailbox.
+No. GP surgeries remain open, but most are operating via telephone triage and only seeing emergency patients.
+If you are struggling to contact a practice due to increased volume of calls it may be appropriate to discuss alternative methods of communication with them such as emailing your clinical mailbox.

 Are GP surgeries issuing prescriptions early?